JSpeedie/cmp-tree/README.md

 ### Why are There Multiple Implementations?

-The long story short is that `cmp-tree` has served as a project for self-directed exploration and learning focused on systems-level languages and development and scripting languages.
-In other words, it has allowed me to learn more about systems-level development in general.
+The long story short is that `cmp-tree` has served as a project for self-directed exploration and learning broadly focused on development and performance differences between languages.
+Ultimately, it has been most useful as an opportunity to learn more about systems-level development in general.
 Some of the questions or topics I wanted to explore as various points throughout this project were:

 1. The performance differences between Bash and C/C++/Rust
-2. How certain objects (like `std::string` and `std::vector`) are implemented in C++
+2. Some details about how certain objects (like `std::string` and `std::vector`) are implemented in C++
 3. What it's like developing in C compared to more modern systems-level languages like C++/Rust
 4. What it's like writing in a very modern language like Rust compared to C++
-5. How to profile a program
+5. The basics of program profiling
 6. How to program in Rust more generally
     * How do you efficiently read from a file?
     * How do you read file metadata?
     * How do you make a commandline application in Rust that takes commandline arguments?
-    * How do you handle error reporting in your code?
+    * How might you handle error reporting in your Rust program?
     * How do you add tests to your project in Rust?
     * How do you write multithreaded code in Rust?